3lvis/Performance/README.md

 # Sync Performance

-Simple sample project to test Sync's performance or loading  62 700 items.
+Simple sample project to test Sync's performance of loading  62 700 items.

 ## Running the project